 The following unaudited pro forma condensed combined financial statements have been derived from the historical combined financial statements of the Pharmaceuticals business of Covidien included elsewhere in this information statement.
 The unaudited pro forma condensed combined income statements assume that the separation from Covidien occurred on October 1, 2011, the first day of fiscal 2012.
-The unaudited pro forma condensed combined balance sheet assumes that the separation from Covidien occurred on December 28, 2012.
+The unaudited pro forma condensed combined balance sheet assumes that the separation from Covidien occurred on March 29, 2013.
 These financial statements have been adjusted to reflect the following:

-- the transfer by Covidien to us of various corporate non-operating assets and liabilities historically managed by Covidien and its subsidiaries that are not related to our business and not included in our historical combined balance sheet and the transfer of certain of our assets and liabilities which will be retained by Covidien; - the distribution of our ordinary shares to Covidien's shareholders and the elimination of historical parent company investment; and - our anticipated capital structure, including debt anticipated to be incurred.
+- the transfer by Covidien to us of various corporate non-operating assets and liabilities historically managed by Covidien and its subsidiaries that are not related to our business and not included in our historical combined balance sheet and the transfer of certain of our assets and liabilities which will be retained by Covidien; - · the distribution of our ordinary shares to Covidien's shareholders and the elimination of historical parent company investment; and - our anticipated capital structure.